decentralized-identity/sidetree/docs/spec/did-uri.md

-In many DID Methods, there is a period of time (which may be indefinite) between the generation of a DID and the DID operation being anchored, propagagted, and processed in the underlying distributed ledger/storage network.
+In many DID Methods, there is a period of time (which may be indefinite) between the generation of a DID and the DID operation being anchored, propagated, and processed in the underlying distributed ledger/storage network.
 In order to account for this, Sidetree introduces an equivalent variant of Sidetree-based DIDs that is _self-certifying_ and _self-resolving_, known as the [_Long-Form DID URI_](#long-form-did){id="long-form-did"}.